Texting while driving?

 Teen drivers

 Research shows that teen drivers, ages 16-19, are easily distracted and take more unnecessary risks than mature experienced drivers.
 Teenage overconfidence encourages reckless activities including speeding, lane cross-overs, red light running and tailgating when driving solo or with their peers.
 This means teenage drivers are dangerous enough without adding a cell phone and texting into the equation.
 Teens are four times more likely to get into a car accident while talking or texting.
-Our application will stop this behavior by controlling incoming and outgoing calls, and texting while driving.
+Our application will helps to reduce the behavior through education and technology, and texting while driving.

 The problem goes beyond teens